amitni1/Catastrophic-Forgetting-Reproduction/Docs/EWC_Model.md

-# Elastic Weight Consolidation (EWC) — Notebook Walkthrough
+# EWC model in Catastophic Forgetting

-> This document explains each section of the notebook step by step, covering both *what* the code does and *why* it matters in the context of Elastic Weight Consolidation (EWC) for continual learning.
+this document details how EWC was used in our project and how each section of code works

 ---